Ares-Developers/Ares-docs/ui-features/loadingscreen.rst

 Loading Screen
 ~~~~~~~~~~~~~~

-The initial loading screen displayed when first starting Yuri's
+The initial loading screen displayed when first starting :game:`Yuri's Revenge`
-Revenge now indicates that Ares is active and stresses that it is a
+now indicates that :game:`Ares` is active and displays its version information.
-test version.

 .. versionadded:: 0.1

-Also, if the country loading screen strings are blank, Ares doesn't
+Also, if the country loading screen strings are blank, :game:`Ares` doesn't
-generate a black box.
+darken the areas where the text were supposed to be drawn.

 .. versionadded:: 0.2

-<<<SEPARATOR>>>